kalpanaCharpe/Simon-game/README.md

-# Simson Say's game
+# Simon Say's game
-This is my simson game.
+This is my simon game play and enjoy.